magepages/mpdocs/docs/layered-navigation-pro/user-guide.rst

 * In **Module Enable** field: You can choose to use the Module `Layered Navigation` or not.
 Leave as **Yes** to enable and **No** to disable.
 * In **Enable Multi-Filters** field:

   * By enabling this feature, the shoppers are allowed to choose more than 1 filter to find the desired items.
 You can also filter by multi-choose from multiple categories at the same time.
-For example: The shopper can choose to filter by **Color** with *Black*, *White* and **Size** with *Small*, *Large* at the same time.
+For example: The shopper can choose to filter by **Color** with **Black**, **White** and **Size** with **Small**, **Large** at the same time.
 This can be also applied with multiple categories.
-  * To config this feature, go to `Enable Multi-filter` field, set **Yes/ No** to **Enable/ Disable**
+  * To config this feature, go to `Enable Multi-filter` field, set "Yes/No" to "Enable/ Disable"

 .. image:: https://i.imgur.com/jSaFtmp.gif

 * In **Scroll to Top after filtering** field:

   * This feature allows the shoppers, after filtering, can automatically back to the top of the products list and start to find the desired items.
-  * On the `Scroll to Top after Filtering` field, you will have 2 options:
+  * On the **Scroll to Top after Filtering** field, you will have 2 options:

     * **YES** : After choosing a filter or click on the `Apply Filter` button, the site will automatically scroll up to the top-page.
     *  **NO** : After choosing a filter or click on the `Apply Filter` button, the site still stay at the current position.